 The popular press should never be a primary source for investment data or the basis of any decision-making.
 Papers, magazines, television and radio shows are flooded with headlines designed to spark anxiety, shock and/or titillate.
 The articles and commentaries are rarely meant to provide the unvarnished truth, let alone detailed, accurate analysis.
 The information you need will require some digging and dedication.
 It’s out there, but it’s often lost amongst all the white noise clamoring for your attention.
 Knowing what’s truly important is a learned skill.
 People aren’t born with it.
 If you don’t want to learn how to do this, then hire a professional who does.

-Avoid “Secret” Investing Formulas Or Information And Don’t Try To Time The Markets
+Avoid “Secret” Investing Formulas And Don’t Try To Time The Markets

 Understand The Risks Involved With Investing